rickb777/runtemplate/BUILTIN.md

 This template generates a `<Type>Set` for some specified type.
 It accepts both user-defined and built-in Go types.

+The supported options are: Comparable, Ordered, Numeric, Stringer, Mutable.

 The generated code includes the necessary read and write locking to ensure it is suitable for access by any number of concurrent goroutines.